polygamma/aurman/README.md

 ## Features

-  - Threaded sudo loop in the background so users only have to enter their passwords once.
+  - Threaded sudo loop in the background so you only have to enter their passwords once.
   - Reliable dependency resolving.
   - Conflict detection.
   - Split package support.
   - Development package support.
   - Distinction between explicitly and implicitly installed packages.
-  - Lets users see and edit all needed PKGBUILDs before starting AUR package building.
+  - Lets you see and edit all needed PKGBUILDs before starting AUR package building.
   - Fetching of needed PGP keys for package building.
   - Pacman --search for repo and AUR packages (results sorted by popularity).
   - Search function supports regex for searching the AUR the first span of at least two consecutive non-regex